The Swiss voice in the world since 1935

 Beat Schwendimann from the Swiss Teacher Federation meanwhile points to the OECD’s triannual PISA studyExternal link, in which Swiss pupils (the study is done with 15-year-olds) were classed 16th of 35 countries for English skills in 2018.

-In the meantime, if there is a decline underway, Schwendimann speculates, it could indeed have something to do with Swiss multilingualism: whereas in other countries, English is the clear second language, Switzerland has four national languages, plus a diverse history of immigration – that’s a lot of competition.
-Another reason could be increasingly less exposure to English, he says: these days, internet sites and Netflix streams are all translatable to German, French or Italian with a single click.
+In the meantime, Schwendimann speculates that any decline could be due to Swiss multilingualism.
+Unlike other countries where English is the clear second language, Switzerland has four national languages and a diverse history of immigration, creating a lot of competition.
+Another reason could be less exposure to English, as internet sites and Netflix streams are easily translatable to German, French, or Italian with a single click.

-Spoken well or less well, English is widespread in Switzerland.
-It has replaced French as the second-most spoken language behind German in workplaces, and these days it’s not unusual to hear German- and French-speaking Swiss chatting in English – and sparking debates about national identity, cohesion and education policy.
+English is widely spoken in Switzerland, whether well or not.
+It has become the second-most spoken language in workplaces, surpassing French.
+Nowadays, it’s common to hear German- and French-speaking Swiss conversing in English, which sparks debates about national identity, cohesion, and education policy.

-In March this year, after the dramatic state-orchestrated merger of Credit Suisse and UBS, journalists in Bern were even treated to the spectacle of government ministers reading out statements and fielding questions in English – almost unheard of at a domestic Swiss political press conference.
+In March, after the dramatic merger of Credit Suisse and UBS, government ministers in Bern read statements and answered questions in English.
+This was almost unheard of at a Swiss political press conference.

-Finally, English can also help hugely in the job market: a report this summer by the Adecco Group found that speaking English in addition to a local Swiss language boosts your salary by 18%; English plus two Swiss languages boosts it by 20%.
+English is also valuable in the job market.
+A report by the Adecco Group found that speaking English and a local Swiss language boosts your salary by 18%.
+Knowing English and two Swiss languages increases it by 20%.

 In compliance with the JTI standards